Barbell Jump Squat Instructions

 - Get underneath the bar, placing it on your traps.

-- Have your hands outside shoulder-width in a position where you can create torque in your shoulders.
+- Have your hands outside shoulder-width in a position.
 You want to keep your shoulders pinned back.
 The equates to a strong upper back position.

 - The bar does not sit loosely on your back.